The JMS API Programming Model

 At the consuming end, a message arrives as a generic

-object and must be cast to the appropriate message type.
+Messageobject and must be cast to the appropriate message type.
 You can use one or more getter methods to extract the message contents.
-The following code fragment uses thegetText
+The following code fragment uses thegetTextmethod:

 Message m = queueReceiver.receive();